 What coils you’re using could also be contributing to your hot vape.
 It’s important to ensure that the coils you use are suitable for your vaping style (MTL or DTL) and frequency.

-It can be a bit confusing navigating the world of vape coils, but, without getting too technical, here’s a good rule of thumb: the more complicated the coil, the more likely it is to get hot.
+Navigating the world of vape coils can be a bit confusing, but without getting too technical, here’s a good rule of thumb: the more complicated the coil, the more likely it is to get hot.

 In most cases, chain-vaping with higher performance vape coils is a sure-fire way to overheat your vape.
 Though the modern mexus/Plesh coils are an exception as they are much better at dealing with high temperatures, allowing you to vape at higher wattages without causing your vape to overheat.